 THE HAGGIS BAGGIS LITERARY AWARD

-The Haggis Baggis award is presented annually for outstanding contributions to the school’s literary magazine.
+The Haggis Baggis Literary Award is presented annually to a student who has made outstanding contributions to Haggis Baggis.

 THE VIRGINIA CORRIGAN TRACY PRIZE FOR JOURNALISM

 This award is presented to a member of the Salmagundy staff for service to the newspaper, use of excellent journalism skills, and demonstration of moral integrity and good ethics through contributions to the paper.

 Over the past two years, this student has worked tirelessly to elevate Salmagundy and revive its publication following its Covid-19 hiatus.
 She has advocated for both the paper and the staff of Salma, promoting a student-centered publication and an intentional space for student voice.
 As she herself said, the one legacy she wants to leave is the paper, and she has done so with excellence.
 She has been instrumental in not only steering the current Salmagundy ship, but positioning next year’s editors-in-chief to be able to elevate the paper even further.

 This year’s Virginia Corrigan Tracy Prize for Journalism is awarded to:

 THE DORA QUINTANA PLOUGH WRITING PRIZE goes to the senior who exhibits commitment and passion for writing that is serious, profound, and continuing.
 Previously known as the English Writing Prize, the prize is named for Dora Quintana Plough, who served the school for 32 years as a teacher, Chair of the Language Department, Academic Dean, and Ward L. Johnson Teaching Chair recipient.